Getting started

 Find a place to live

-We have resources to help you find a place to live whether on campus or off campus.
+We have resources to help you find accommodation, whether you plan to live on campus or off campus.

 Register for our pre-arrival webinar: Kickstarter!

-These are your guides to study and campus life at the University of East London.
+These guides will help you understand study and campus life at the University of East London.

 Check out our pre-arrival digital and academic skills resources